4GeeksAcademy/object-oriented-javascript-tutorial-exercises/exercises/05-Constructor-Params/README.md

 # `05` Constructor Params

-Every class comes with a magic function called `onstructor` that gets called whenever a new instance of that class is created.
+Every class comes with a magic function called `constructor` that gets called whenever a new instance of that class is created.

 Right now, all objects of the class `Person` will be named Bob because it is hard-coded on the `constructor` function that way.